Skip to content

 What "Low Connectivity" Actually Means

+The phrase "low connectivity" hides three distinct conditions, and conflating them is the first mistake.
 This distinction matters because intermittent, slow, and absent connectivity require different technical solutions, and treating them as one category leads to designs that solve one problem while creating another.

 Intermittent connectivity is connectivity that exists in a location but drops unpredictably.
 A cooperative office in a provincial town may have cellular coverage and usually connects, but the connection drops for minutes or hours without warning.
 The technical problem here is not absence — it's reliability.
 A system designed for intermittent connectivity needs to tolerate connection drops gracefully: operations that were in-flight must not silently fail, data that was entered must not be lost, and the user experience must not assume the connection will be available when the user expects it.